replicatedhq/replicated-docs/docs/intro-replicated.md

 # What is Replicated?

+import variables from '/variables.js';
+const {productName} = variables const {adminConsole} = variables

-Replicated allows software vendors to package and securely distribute their application to diverse customer environments, including both on-premises and cloud environments.
+<p>{productName} allows software vendors to package and securely distribute their application to
+diverse customer environments, including both on-premises and cloud environments.

 Replicated packages the vendor's application using a set of Kubernetes manifests